web2solutions/voodux/docs/README.md

 Going against this implementation model, we intoduce a `proxy like` abstraction relying on IndexedDB as local (front end) database, which is a NoSQL database shipped with every modern browser.

-There are some frameworks, like Backbone, and some plugins for React and Vue that aims to use IndexedDb as database, but they are dumb and lazy in terms of data design driven development, data validation and several things that I'm not going to discuss here, but that I have massively tested on several different project and POCs stacks.
+There are some frameworks, like Backbone, and some plugins for React and Vue that aims to use IndexedDb as database, but they are dumb and lazy in terms of data design driven development.

 Aditionaly, VooduX abstract some kind of `data transporters` which is used `to send own produced event and data to` and `to consume thirdy party produced event and data from`.
 Every data change has an associated event object and action, which is not used only for `Event Sourcing`, but also to provide direct `bindings` for `decoupled View components`.